trivikverma/researchgroup/content/courses/epa1316-2020/discussions.md

 <br/>
 [pdf[^1]][[link - sign in with your TUD credentials to get access](https://www.sciencedirect.com/science/article/pii/S0198971514000192)]

-[^1]: I cannot provide you a PDF because of the absurd billion dollar academic publishing industry
+[^1]: I cannot provide you with a PDF because of the absurd billion-dollar academic publishing industry

 <br/>